Integral topological Hochschild homology of connective complex K-theory: Introduction

 \subsection{Acknowledgements}

 I would like to thank Jeremy Hahn for suggesting the problem and for helpful conversations in the course of this work.
-I would also like to thank Sanath Devalapurkar for fruitful conversations related to the work.
+I would also like to thank Ben Antieau, Sanath Devalapurkar, and Ishan Levy for helpful conversations related to the work.
+I would like to thank an anonymous referee for comments on an earlier draft.